davidvilla/ripio/README.md

-ripio is a cli to manage git repositories hosted at bitbucket.
+ripio is a CLI to manage git repositories hosted at bitbucket.